deavmi/homepage/content/blog/guillotine.md

 ## Putting it all together

-Now that we have a `Provider` which the `Executor` can submit tasks too we can look at the worked example below.
+Now that we have a `Provider` which the `Executor` can submit tasks to we can look at the worked example below.

 First let's import everything we need:
 ```d